dandisy/webcore-base/README.md

 #### More documentation

-Webcore contains a lot of very useful packages, ie : image manipulation (Glide), code generator (inspired by Infyom), file manager, and many others.
+Webcore contains a lot of very useful packages and features, ie : image manipulation (Glide), code generator (inspired by Infyom), file manager, and many others.

 For more usage documentation you can find it on https://github.com/dandisy/webcore